Codeception/codeception.github.com/addons.markdown

 #### [Codeception\Platform\SimpleOutput](https://github.com/Codeception/Codeception/blob/2.0/src/Codeception/Platform/SimpleOutput.php)

-Changed output style.
+Changes output style.
 If you need to implement your own output format you should use this extension as a starting point.

 ### 3rd Party Extensions